abderraouf-adjal/ArduinoSpritzCipher/README.txt

 uint8_t spritz_compare(const uint8_t *data_a, const uint8_t *data_b,
                        uint16_t len)
   Timing-safe comparison for "data_a" and "data_b" equality.
-  This function can be used to compare passwords hash safely.
+  This function compares passwords hash safely.
   Return zero (0x00) if "data_a" equal "data_b" or "len" is zero, non-zero value if they are not equal.